nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 ./bin/stream.sh -k latency --codec avro
 ```

-To publish periodically this metrics into a graphite:
+To publish these metrics periodically into graphite:
  ```bash
 # publish to graphite all lag and latency for all streams every 30s
  /bin/stream.sh monitor -k --codec avro -l ALL -i 30 --host graphite --port 2003
 ```

 Note that this monitoring command can be run on all Nuxeo nodes.
-It requires very few resource and
+It requires very few resources and
-because it relies on Kafka only one command will publish the metrics, the other instances are there for
+because it relies on Kafka, only one command will publish the metrics, the other instances are there for
 automatic failover.

 ## Integration